Posts Tagged ‘cup’

 Nelson Olori, Farmer

 Here is another fine micro-lot coffee from Bolivia.
 The complexity of this coffee starts with the first whiff from the cup.
-There are florals, and nut with meaty-earthy notes along with a typical coffee aroma.
-A touch of and caramel is also present.
+There are florals, chocolate and nut with meaty-earthy notes along with a typical coffee aroma.
+A touch of black cherry and caramel is also present.
 The flavors reflect Autumn: maple and brown sugar, caramel and fruit.
 A pinch of lemony citrus comes through too.
 The mouthfeel is thick, rich and balanced.
 There are hints of nuts and caramel on finish.
 This coffee is predominantly deep and dark with occasional bright notes.

 The distinctive Nakhaki coffees come from the Uchumachi, Colonia Kantutani, Caranavi Province in the Yungas of La Paz, Bolivia.
 They are expertly tendered and carefully processed by this small group of organic farmers that protect their environment with shade trees and ecological processing.
 Their micro-lot coffees include Typica and Red Caturra varieties.